datalad/datalad-dataverse/docs/source/settingup.rst

 Here's the gist of some of this extension's functionality.
 Checkout the Tutorial for more detailed demonstrations.

+.. attention:: **This extension is undergoing continous development and is in alpha stage!**

+   Sadly, there is no gist and no tutorial yet - come back a bit later, or help us create one :)

 .. admonition:: HELP!
 I'm new to this!